Lost Sierra: Skiing

 One of the most notable and unique facets of the history of the Lost Sierra is the development and growth of skiing as both a practical means of transportation and a popular pastime.
 The Lost Sierra, particularly the peaks between Johnsville and La Porte, was the birthplace of competitive skiing in the Western Hemisphere, and the sport was an integral part of daily life during the winter months from the gold mining era into the early 20th century.

 While the “Gold Lake Excitement” lured thousands of prospectors, and the purveyors of services and goods who supported them, into the Lost Sierra as early as the summer of 1850, the region emptied during the winter months due to the heavy snow load and nearly impassable rugged terrain in the winter mountains.

-This changed when, somewhere between 1851-1852, Charles Nelson, a Norwegian-born miner living in La Porte introduced Norwegian style skis to his compatriots.
+This changed when, somewhere between 1851 and 1852, Charles Nelson, a Norwegian-born miner living in La Porte introduced Norwegian style skis to his compatriots.
 Called “snowshoes”, “Norwegian snowshoes”, or “longboards” at the time, the skis Nelson introduced to the Sierra were quite different from those seen on ski slopes today.
 These were heavy slabs of curved wood, typically 7 –12 feet in length, with non-standardized, open-heel bindings crafted from leather and rope.
 The skier utilized a single hand held pole that was dragged in the snow to help control direction and speed.

 The skis revolutionized life during winters in the mining towns of the Lost Sierra..
 They allowed the delivery of mail and goods, enabled socializing and community interaction, and soon evolved into a recreational and competitive pastime.
 By 1863, many of the regional communities boasted organized skiing competitions and rostered competitive teams.